Biden will try to use State of the Union address to convince voters he deserves a second term

 The State of the Union address is a marquee night on the White House calendar, offering presidents a direct line to a captive audience of lawmakers and dignitaries in the House chamber and tens of millions of viewers at home.
 But even so, the night has lost some of its luster as viewership has declined.

-“You always hear people say, ‘Oh, the speech has completely lost its relevance.
-Just send a PDF of it.
-It should be a video.’
-That’s just such nonsense,” said Michael Waldman, a speechwriter in the Clinton White House.
-“It may not be as big as Taylor Swift at the Super Bowl, but it’s a big audience for a political speech.”
+Still, said, Michael Waldman, a speechwriter in the Clinton White House, “It may not be as big as Taylor Swift at the Super Bowl, but it’s a big audience for a political speech.”

 Biden aides inside the White House and on his campaign are hoping for some fresh viral moments — like when he tussled last year with heckling Republicans and chided them for past efforts to cut Medicare and Social Security.